Creative Ways to Use Dolls in Play Therapy

 Related Post: Creative Ways to Use Dinosaurs in Play Therapy

-I have had some kids that love setting up these paper dollhouses.
+I have had some kids who love setting up these paper dollhouses.
 Some just enjoy putting the stickers on the pages and designing how to put things together, while others enjoy setting the stage with the houses to use other toys.
 Some might use dinosaurs to tear them all down and some may put various types of families in them.
-These are great for therapists on the go.
+These are great for traveling therapists.
 It's kind of hard to carry around a massive dollhouse!

 by Sweet Briar Sisters

 Animal families can be a great way to help children process emotions.
 First of all, it creates a safe barrier from reality.
 This emotional distance can reduce anxiety related to the deeply emotional situations they may be experiencing.
 I also like that kids will not worry about identifying with the characteristics of the doll such as hair color, eye color, or race.
+Kids who live in a blended family or in foster care may choose two different types of animals to put together to show the differences in their family.
+Animals offer many ways for children to communicate and process complex situations.
 These patterns, along with many others, are available on Etsy.

 by Adventure in a Box

 Kids can learn about somatic symptoms, the fight or flight response, relaxation skills for tense muscles, or other specific anatomy needs with this paper doll set.
-It is a paid download, but a great concept.
+As children learn about their bodies and how they work, they feel more prepared for how to handle triggers and body responses to stress.
+This is a paid download, but a great concept.
+For creative ideas for how to help children understand their brains, check out this blog post.